Skip to contents

 correct_track_ratio(throttle_plot)

 For a simpler visualization let’s look at the average time it took each team to pit in round 4 of 2023.
-For this we will have to load the pit data, the results data (to extract driver + team combos), and the constructor data to get the colors for our plot.
+For this we will have to load the pit data, the results data (to extract driver + team combos), and read the constructor data to get the colors for our plot.
+Note the time is the difference from pit entry to exit, not stopped time.

 pit_data <- load_pitstops(2023, 4)